-Code on the Road (COR) is a nonprofit civil society organization committed to building an inclusive and equal society through implementing innovative, multi-disciplinary and targeted programs designed to empower both migrants and natives through labour-market integration, business entrepreneurship, ICT education and resilience-building against extremist right wing and religious ideology.
+Code on the Road (COR) is a nonprofit organization committed to building an equal and productive society through the implementation of innovative, multi-disciplinary educational programs that promote labour-market integration, entrepreneurship, and ICT education for migrants and natives in MENA and Europe.

-At COR, we also place a special emphasis on empowering women and girls who lag significantly behind their male counterparts in software and business entrepreneurship training as well as access to the necessary mentorship and opportunities they need to advance their careers and realize their goals.
+At COR, we also place a special emphasis on empowering women and girls who lag significantly behind their male counterparts in software and business entrepreneurship training as well as access to the mentorship they need to advance their careers and realize their goals.
 Using innovative, timely, cost-effective, practical educational programs on the ground, on the internet, and through the use of smartphone technology, our mission is to identify vulnerabilities in society and transform them into springboards for self-sufficient, economic futures for our beneficiaries so that they may improve their lives and the lives of those around them.